twigikit/timeseries-homework/README.md

 # timeseries-homework

-This exercise involve using Google Colab to produce a Jupyter notebook that contains data preparation, analysis (including predictive modelling) and visualisations for all the time series used.
+This exercise requires using Google Colab to produce a Jupyter notebook that contains data preparation, analysis (including predictive modelling) and visualisations for all the time series used.

 Key objectives of the exercise are:
 * Identify patterns in the time series data.
 We look at three set of time series data: <br>